udexon/PhosMatrix/README.md

 Another reason PostScript is mentioned is that we are naming our programming language Phoscript, paying tribute to this predecessor as well as JavaScript.

-Show Phoscript simplifying React, HTML etc?

-Use Jitsi Meet as universal interface?

-3. Rethinking the role of user, programmer, ownership of device.
+## 3. Rethinking the role of user, programmer, ownership of device.
 Hence Man Machine Matrix.

 Conventional: User sends data to server! predefined program on server processes data.